Accessibility Statement

 What Human Food Can Cats Eat?

-Keep in mind that human food for cats should be an occasional treat, not a typical occurrence.
+In most cases, human food for cats should be an occasional treat, not an everyday occurrence.
 Pet obesity is a growing concern across the country.
 At most, allow your cat 20 calories per day from safe human food.
+Human foods that are good for cats include:

 Cats are carnivores, so their diets must be largely made up of animal protein.
 A major misconception about human food for cats is that felines should be consuming raw meat.
 It’s true that some pet parents put their cats on a raw food diet, but this requires extremely cautious preparation work.
 Raw meat containing E. coli, salmonella, or listeria will sicken a cat, just as it will humans.
 So, only serve your kitty plain (seasoning such as garlic or onion powder could be toxic) and cooked meat—and talk to your veterinarian before putting your cat on a raw food diet.